joshuacherry/ansible-role-ntp/README.md

 ## Testing

 This role includes a Vagrantfile used with a Docker-based test harness that approximates the Travis CI setup for integration testing.
 Using Vagrant allows all contributors to test on the same platform and avoid false test failures due to untested or incompatible docker versions.

+This molecule configuration depends on docker images from [https://hub.docker.com/u/joshuacherry/](https://hub.docker.com/u/joshuacherry/) to quickly test the role against a variety of operating systems.

 1. Install [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).
 1. Run `vagrant up` from the same directory as the Vagrantfile in this repository.